 Over the past several years, research has shown that more and more Canadians with disabilities are using alternative medicines or therapies to treat or manage illnesses and to promote healthy living.
-There are many different therapies and health care approaches that fall under the category of alternative medicines or therapies.
+There are many different therapies and healthcare approaches that fall under the category of alternative medicines or therapies.
 There are several different practices that have been labeled as alternative medicines or therapies.
-Some of these practices/approaches include: therapeutic massage, relaxation therapy, herbalism, Chinese medicine, chiropractic/functional neurology, homeopathy, conductive education and physical or occupational therapies to name a few.
+Some of these practices/approaches include therapeutic massage, relaxation therapy, herbalism, Chinese medicine, chiropractic/functional neurology, homeopathy, conductive education, and physical or occupational therapies to name a few.
 This blog will explore some of the different approaches that can assist people with disabilities.

-Definition of Alternative Medicines or Therapies: The medical dictionary defines alternative medicines and therapies as “ a large and diverse set of systems of diagnosis, treatment and prevention based on philosophies or techniques other than those used in conventional medicine.
-Such practices may be describes alternative medicines or therapies, existing as a body separate from and as a replacement for conventional medicines.
-Alternative medicines or therapies are characterized by its focus on the whole person as a unique individual, on the energy of the body and its influence on health and disease, on the healing power of nature and the mobilization of the body’s own resources to heal itself, and on the treatment of the underlying causes, rather than symptoms of disease”.
+Definition of Alternative Medicines or Therapies: The medical dictionary defines alternative medicines and therapies as “ a large and diverse set of systems of diagnosis, treatment, and prevention based on philosophies or techniques other than those used in conventional medicine.
+Such practices may describe alternative medicines or therapies, existing as a body separate from and as a replacement for conventional medicines.
+Alternative medicines or therapies are characterized by their focus on the whole person as a unique individual, on the energy of the body and its influence on health and disease, on the healing power of nature and the mobilization of the body’s own resources to heal itself, and on the treatment of the underlying causes, rather than symptoms of disease”.

 Types of Alternative Medicines & Therapies

 “Acupuncture is an ancient Chinese medicine practice that has been used for centuries.
 It is based on the theory that energy, called chi, flows through your body and strengthens the body’s immune system by increasing white blood cell count, manages pain by releasing endorphins, and improves sleep by modifying physiological functions of the brain”.